9 Ways to Deal With High Mortgage Rates

 Man smiling looking at his laptop learning how to deal with high mortgage rates

 Mortgage interest rates can have a significant impact on your budget, especially when market rates are high.
-Depending on your situation, rising interest rates could make it challenging to get into the home you want or even shut you out of the housing market altogether.
+Depending on your situation, rising interest rates could make it challenging to get into the home you want or even price you out of the housing market altogether.

 1. Save for a Larger Down Payment

 Depending on the loan program, minimum down payment requirements can be as low as 3% or even 0%.
 But the less money you put down, the riskier the loan is for the lender in the event that you can't make your payment.
-As a result, lenders typically charge higher interest rates to borrowers with lower down payments.
+As a result, lenders typically charge higher interest rates to borrowers who make lower down payments.

-If you're applying for a conventional loan, a 20% down payment will help maximize your savings by helping you secure a lower interest rate and eliminating the need for private mortgage insurance (PMI).
-If you can't meet that threshold anytime soon, consult with a mortgage professional and come up with a down payment goal for your particular situation.
+If you can't realistically meet that threshold, consult with a mortgage professional and come up with a down payment goal for your particular situation.
 You can also look into down payment assistance programs for further help.

 2. Consider Government-Backed Loans